This site contains no information about the edibility or toxicity of mushrooms.

 Collybia dryophila, also known as Gymnopus dryophilus, is a smallish agaric that has a pale tan cap, whitish gills, and a flushed tan stem.
 The mushroom occurs in troops or more or less tufted on soil and scattered leaves in a variety of forest types.

 convex, and russet to ochre.
 Gills only thinly attached to the stem, whitish and crowded.
-Spores more or less similarly colored as the cap, more or less equal but slightly bulbous at base.
+Spores more or less similarly coloured as the cap, more or less equal but slightly bulbous at the base.
 The stem has no ring.

 The mushroom is now known under the name Gymnopus dryophilus.